amaiya/onprem/README.md

 6GB of VRAM) similar to the default GGUF format.
 AWQ models will require the [autoawq](https://pypi.org/project/autoawq/) package to be
-installed: `pip install autoawq` (AWQ only supports Linux system, including Windows Subsystem for Linx).
+installed: `pip install autoawq` (AWQ only supports Linux system, including Windows Subsystem for Linux).
 If you do need to load a model that is not quantized, you can supply a quantization configuration at load time (known as “inflight quantization”).
 In the following example, we load an unquantized [Zephyr-7B-beta